vyleene/ssis/README.md

 # Build binaries for the current platform
 neu build
 ```

-Output binaries are placed in the `dist/` directory.
-The build produces a self-contained executable (`ssis.exe` on Windows) alongside a `resources.neu` bundle.

 To build for a specific platform, refer to the [Neutralino build documentation](https://neutralino.js.org/docs/cli/neu-cli#neu-build).